FATF AML Deficiency List

-Ghana is on the FATF List of Countries that have been identified as having strategic AML deficiencies
+Ghana is no longer on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Compliance with FATF Recommendations